Andrew28KG/TaskHive/README.md

 ### 10. Discussions
 - Access the Team Chat for team-wide discussions
 - Chat about specific tasks in dedicated discussion channels
+- Share images directly in chats with gallery upload functionality
+- Messages display in chronological order with newest at the bottom
 - Pin important messages for easy reference
+- Like messages to indicate agreement or approval
 - See unread message count indicators
 - Organize chats by hives/projects